0xmichalis/chiapos/README.md

 to use it for verification below.

 Now, search for a proof.
 We can provide a challenge via the `-c` flag.
 If no challenge is provided, a random challenge is generated and persisted at `.random_challenge`.
-Note that with the default settings we most likely are not going to find a proof directly, so keep trying until we do.
+It may happen that we will not find a proof of space immediately because none exists for the provided challenge.
+If so, try with a different challenge until one is found.
 ```
 ./bin/prover
 ```